0xilis/blog/shortcuts/ReversingContactSignedShortcuts.md

 At the time, I wasn't that knowledgable about reverse engineering, apple platforms or programming in general really, and as much as I wanted to look into them, I could not.
 Now however, I have gained a lot more knowledge than previously, and since no one else seems to be looking into shortcuts signing (if someone else is, tell me!)
 I have decided to look into shortcut signing again.
 At the time, given the Shortcuts team oversight as well as many other pretty funny oversights ex the permission bypass, the extract archive dot notation vuln, and the hidden action vuln, I assumed that there must have been *some* flaw with it.
 However after pouring in many painful hours of research, I apologize to the Shortcuts team, because shortcut signing (at least, contact signing, what I have been looking into the most) seems incredibly secure, as well as the importing process.

-The main reasons why I wanted to look into shortcuts signing was to get embed-ables to work on-device again somehow, without the need of a Mac, but another big reason was wanting to figure out some way to replicate the signing process on other non-apple platforms such as Linux.
+The main reasons why I wanted to look into shortcuts signing was to get embed-ables to work on-device again somehow, without the need of a Mac, but another big reason was wanting to figure out some way to replicate the signing process on other non-apple platforms, mostly *nix based such as Linux and FreeBSD.
 Unfortunately, signed shortcuts are made with Apple's closed source, proprietary, and also extremely undocumented and mysterious **Apple Encrypted Archive**.
 They're also compressed with LZFSE, which while is more documented than AEA, is still also something that I don't know much about.
 With that being said, it is definitely possible to, with a painful amount of effort, make a tool that contact signs shortcuts on other platforms, but it would require a lot of reversing of libAppleArchive which is above my skill level for now...

 With that being said, another barrier until recently was WorkflowKit, the private framework that provides the main backend behind the Shortcuts app iOS 13+ (technically iirc it was added in iOS 12 but barely did anything back then, although the embedded into app framework WorkflowAppKit does seem to have some similarities to what would become WorkflowKit).
 The shortcuts CLI tool on macOS is basically just a wrapper around WorkflowKit methods which had the actual code for signing shortcuts.
 Since WorkflowKit is obviously closed source and only available on Apple platforms, you can't really use its methods in a Linux binary.
 That, however, has recently changed; about a year ago I began my first ever serious reverse engineering effort, the WorkflowKit decompilation.
 While I have also touched around some other parts of WorkflowKit, I have been especially focused upon signing specifically.
 It was pretty awful initially, there are still some methods in the WorkflowKit decompilation that I haven't retouched upon in months that are pretty awful and I really had no idea what I was doing at the time, but over time my skills improved and my decompilation improved as well.
 I think the biggest achievement I was proud of was a few months back, when I finalized the first big method relating to signing, `WFShortcutPackageFile`'s `preformShortcutDataExtractionWithCompletion:`.
 Upon hooking the original function with the decomp in Simulator, I was surprised to see it actually work fully.
 (Well OK, there is still an issue with shortcuts not being able to import it due to a weird invalid Source error, but it's pretty much 99% accurate everywhere else, I have checked the temp directory and it does correctly extract the unsigned shortcut, and whenever I purposely trigger errors it seems to fail in the same spots that the regular method does).
 That method is what extracts contact signed shortcuts you import into unsigned shortcuts, as well as calls the validation methods that make sure it's signed.
 That gave me motivation to look back at many of my bad failed attempts at decompiling some methods and redo them into great versions.
 I have now pretty much decompiled almost every method WorkflowKit has that relates to contact signed shortcuts, as well as made many great discoveries about how they work.
 With my knowledge, I have made a MIT open source library that uses libAppleArchive as well as Security to sign shortcuts **without the use of WorkflowKit**.
 It's called libshortcutsign, and while it's still primitive at the moment does allows you to verify contact signed shortcuts, sign contact signed shortcuts with the private key and the auth data, extract auth data from a contact signed shortcut, and extract the unsigned shortcut from a signed shortcut.
 You can find it here: [https://github.com/0xilis/libshortcutsign](https://github.com/0xilis/libshortcutsign).
 While it does only work on non-apple platforms due to it using libAppleArchive and Security (with the exception of auth_data_from_shortcut, currently the only function that is libAppleArchive-less), since it technically doesn't use any private frameworks, I guess I have achieved something: If, for whatever reason, you want to mess with contact signed shortcuts in an App Store app, then this allows you to without using any private frameworks (albeit you would need to have the user dump their Apple ID identity certificates on their Mac, which I'm not completely sure would be compliant...).

 To see the exact process of how contact signed shortcuts are signed, check `WFP2PSignedShortcutFileExporter`'s `exportWorkflowWithCompletion`.
 For importing, you can check `WFShortcutExtractor`'s `extractShortcutFile`, but the main method relating to contact signed importing you should focus on is `WFShortcutPackageFile`'s `preformShortcutDataExtractionWithCompletion `.
-Feel free to check on libshortcutsign as well.
+Also, feel free to check on libshortcutsign as well.
 If you have any questions regarding shortcut contact signing, feel free to ask me and I'll *try* to provide you with my best answer.
 With that being said, let's finally talk about signing.

 ### Contact Signed Shortcuts